Chrysocycnis ecuadorense Dodson & Garay 1980 Photo by © Lourens Grobler

 Flower Size 1 1/5" [3 cm]

-Found in Ecuador in extremely wet montane cloud forests at elevations of 650 to 1000 meters as a medium sized, hot to warm growing creeping epiphyte or terrestrial with an elongate, erect, terete, reddish-brown rhizome with several distant nodes and scarious bracts and carrying widely separated, distichously sheathed basally, flattened, rugose, elliptical pseudobulbs carrying a single, apical, elliptic, acute leaf that abruptly tapered into a conduplicate petiole and blooms at most any time of the year on a basal, or along the rhizome, 3" [7.5 cm] long, single flowered inflorescence arising on a mature pseudobulb [or along the rhizome] with a few acuminate bracts.
+Found in Ecuador in extremely wet montane cloud forests at elevations of 650 to 1000 meters as a medium sized, warm growing, creeping epiphyte or terrestrial with an elongate, erect, terete, reddish-brown rhizome with several distant nodes and scarious bracts and carrying widely separated, distichously sheathed basally, flattened, rugose, elliptical pseudobulbs carrying a single, apical, elliptic, acute leaf that abruptly tapers into a conduplicate petiole and blooms at most any time of the year on a basal, or along the rhizome, 3" [7.5 cm] long, single flowered inflorescence arising on a mature pseudobulb [or along the rhizome] with a few acuminate bracts.

 ----------------------------------------------------------------------------------------------------------